top of page

 This Tailgate Talk is part of the NLTAPA collection.

-Working outdoors has its rewards but it can present some health risks.
-If you’re aware of the risks and take precautions against them, you can work safely and reap the healthy benefits outdoor work has to offer.
+Working outdoors has its rewards, but it can present some health risks.
+If you’re aware of the risks and take precautions, you can work safely and enjoy the health benefits outdoor work offers.

-Working outdoors in the sun and around reflective or hot surfaces and equipment puts workers at risk for overexposure to the sun.
-Shield the skin from harmful, cancer-causing ultraviolet (UV) rays of the sun by wearing light-weight clothing that covers the skin, including a wide-brimmed hat which covers the head, neck, and ears; a long-sleeved shirt; and long pants.
-And protect the eyes with UV-absorbent sunglasses.
+Working outdoors in the sun and around reflective or hot surfaces and equipment puts workers at risk of overexposure to the sun.
+Shield your skin from harmful, cancer-causing ultraviolet (UV) rays by wearing lightweight clothing that covers your skin.
+This includes a wide-brimmed hat for your head, neck, and ears, a long-sleeved shirt, and long pants.
+Protect your eyes with UV-absorbent sunglasses.

-Fifteen minutes before going outdoors, apply a sun screen with a sun protection factor (SPF) of 15 or higher, reapplied periodically and waterproofed if around water or actively perspiring.
+Fifteen minutes before going outdoors, apply a sunscreen with a sun protection factor (SPF) of 15 or higher.
+Reapply periodically, and use waterproof sunscreen if you are around water or actively perspiring.

 Stay hydrated in hot working environments.
-The body is designed to cool itself by sweating water from its internal system to the skin surface.
-If more water is removed from the system than is replaced, it could result in heat illness and sometimes even death.
+The body cools itself by releasing water from its internal system to the skin surface.
+If more water is lost than replaced, it can result in heat illness and, in severe cases, death.
 When working in hot conditions, drink plenty of water before, during, and after work.
-The general recommendation is to drink at least one cup of water every 20 minutes.
+A general recommendation is to drink at least one cup of water every 20 minutes.

-Watch out for snakes and other biting critters like bees, wasps, spiders, ticks, etc. Immediate attention is required for bitten workers who experience nausea, dizziness, hives, stomach cramps or severe swelling.
-Wear high-top, heavy boots, gloves, and clothes that cover exposed skin areas.
-Tuck plant legs into socks or boots.
-Apply insect repellant containing DEET and avoid cologne, aftershave or perfumed soaps.
-Watch where you put your hands, where you step, and where you sit, so as not to accidentally disturb a critter’s nest or hiding place.
+Watch out for snakes and other biting critters, such as bees, wasps, spiders, and ticks.
+Seek immediate attention if a bite causes nausea, dizziness, hives, stomach cramps, or severe swelling.
+Wear high-top, heavy boots, gloves, and clothing that covers exposed skin.
+Tuck pant legs into socks or boots.
+Apply insect repellent containing DEET and avoid cologne, aftershave, or perfumed soaps.
+Watch where you place your hands, where you step, and where you sit to avoid disturbing a critter’s nest or hiding place.

-Exposure to certain outdoor plants, such as poison oak, can cause a mild to severe reaction.
-Certain times of year, even the bare wood or roots can cause a reaction.
-The best way to deal with nuisance plants is to learn to recognize them and, where possible, avoid them.
-Protect against skin exposure by wearing long-sleeved shirts, long pants tied around the ankles, leather gloves with gauntlets, and a wide-brimmed hat and neck scarf.
-Don’t touch any skin, clothing, tools or animals that have come into contact with the plant.
-And after any outdoor work, shower with a strong soap and wash all clothing in detergent.
+Exposure to certain outdoor plants, such as poison oak, can cause mild to severe reactions.
+Even bare wood or roots can trigger a reaction at certain times of year.
+The best approach is to learn to recognize these plants and, when possible, avoid them.
+Protect your skin by wearing long-sleeved shirts, long pants tucked around the ankles, leather gloves with gauntlets, and a wide-brimmed hat and neck scarf.
+Avoid touching skin, clothing, tools, or animals that have contacted the plant.
+After outdoor work, shower with strong soap and wash all clothing in detergent.

 bottom of page